|This article is a proposal|

 Secretly another convention was signed in Bergamo, Lombardy, by which the Ottoman rights over the Levant were recognized in exchange of Lombard military presence in Lebanon (on the behalf of the Papal States) in order to “protect the Maronite Christians”.
 In reality Lombardy intended to occupy strategic positions for vigilance of the canal they intended to build in Suez.

-With the complicity of Lombard vessels which bombed several Levantine ports the Ottoman Empire invaded and defeated one by one the three small states during the late 1840’s thus ending their independence.
+With the complicity of Lombard vessels which bombed several Levantine ports the Ottoman Empire invaded and defeated one by one the four small states during the late 1840’s thus ending their independence.

 The Levant became then divided in the Mount Lebanon Mutasarrifate, which was directly dependent to the Minister of Interior, the Jerusalem Mutasarrifate, also directly linked to the Minister of Interior in view of its importance to the three monotheistic religions.
 Their borders were kept nearly unchanged from pre-ottoman times.
 On the other hand the newly created Vilayet of Syria was made by uniting the former independent coastal state to the Vilayet of Damascus providing to this one a way out to the Mediterranean.
 Basically the Levant became divided in a Jewish autonomy, a Druze/Maronite autonomy and a Shiia/Sunni autonomy.